A Generalized Frank-Wolfe Method With "Dual Averaging" for Strongly Convex Composite Optimization: Application to LFP

 where $\alpha_t\in[0,1]$ can be interpreted as the ``step-size'' of player I, and is required to satisfy

-with a typical choice being $\alpha_t = 1/(t+1)$.
 For player II, the update of her history of actions from $y^t$ to $y^{t+1}$ is symmetric to that of player I. Specifically, based on player I's history of actions $x^t$, she computes her best-logit-response distribution $s^t$ as